dyne/Zenroom/docs/website/docs/crypto.md

-As a basic introduction we propose the implementation of [ElGamal encryption system](https://en.wikipedia.org/wiki/ElGamal_encryption) widely used in homomorphic encryption, the code below makes use of the [ECP arithmetics](lua/modules/ECP.html) provided by Zenroom.
+As a basic introduction we propose the implementation of [ElGamal encryption system](https://en.wikipedia.org/wiki/ElGamal_encryption) widely used in homomorphic encryption.
+The code below makes use of the [ECP arithmetics](lua/modules/ECP.html) provided by Zenroom.

 ```lua